Taste the Biodynamic® Difference With Our Innovatively Crafted, Full-Bodied and Richly Flavorful Vinegars

 In Italy, you won’t find abundant bottled salad dressings because Italians have long favored a simple mix of olive oil, vinegar and salt.

 As far as vinegar, regular red or white wine vinegars are most common.
-However, malt vinegar and balsamic vinegar, originating from the regions surrounding the cities of Modena and Reggio Emilia, Italy, are rising in popularity today.
+However, balsamic vinegar, originating from the regions surrounding the cities of Modena and Reggio Emilia, Italy, are rising in popularity today.

 Unfortunately, what originated years ago with robust olive oils and vinegars produced from local farmers has now evolved into mass-produced, overly-processed salad dressings that can compromise your health.